Rio de Janeiro Gay Travel

 Rio de Janeiro is one of the world’s most popular gay travel destinations for countless reasons.
 Beautiful weather, gorgeous men, a gay-friendly social scene, and one of the best gay beaches in the world are just a few things keeping LGBT tourists coming back to Brazil.

 You’ll find gay travelers in Rio all times of year, but even more during the northern hemisphere’s cooler months.
 The city is also a hugely popular international gay New Year’s destination, where everyone gathers to watch an impressive firework display

 Gay guys also flood Rio during yearly Carnival festivities, especially to attend some of the world’s wildest gay circuit parties.

-Gay travelers tend to rave about Rio, especially how it’s one of Brazil’s best gay destinations.
+Gay travelers tend to rave about Rio, especially how it’s one of Brazil’s top gay destinations.
 They’re not hyping it up though—Rio is as incredible as people say it is!
 It’s certainly a city I’ll always go back to.

 Gay Rio: Hotels & Where to Stay

 Ipanema is the place to be for Rio gay travelers.
 A relaxed beachfront neighborhood, this part of the city is the hub of Rio’s gay scene.